Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 The "Riverdale" star got to publish this only for her name

-Surprisingly enough, this poetry book actually found its way to the readers, getting overall positive reviews from fans.
-Luckily, "Swimming Lessons" could be relatable to the young teens looking for themselves, struggling with their insecurities, so we guess everything wrong has a right side.
+Surprisingly enough, this poetry book found its way to the readers, getting overall positive reviews from fans.
+Luckily, "Swimming Lessons" could relate to young teens looking for themselves and struggling with their insecurities.
+Thus, everything wrong has a right side.
 Just like we mentioned above, nothing deserves absolute hate, anyway.

 7. "Tears for Water" by Alicia Keys